mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 in some bloodlines.

-Aslan sleep about one-third of the time: shaped by their homeworld's rotation period, their sleeping time is roughly 11 to 12 hours (one- third of Kusyu's 36-hour day).
+Aslan sleep about one-third of the time: shaped by their homeworld's rotation period, their sleeping time is roughly 11 to 12 hours (one-third of Kusyu's 36-hour day).
 Like humans, lack of sleep degrades their abilities drastically.

 The Aslan gestation period is roughly one _ftahea_ or ten months in